New lockdowns in Europe as COVID-19 cases skyrocket; Pakistan's PM tests positive | ExBulletin

 Meanwhile, Prime Minister Imran Khan in Pakistan is self-isolating at home after testing positive for COVID-19, a tweet from his office said.

-The prime minister suffers from a “mild cough” and “mildest fever”, according to two government officials.
+Prime Minister suffers from “mild cough” and “mildest fever”, two say government officials.

 As NPR’s Diaa Hadid reports, news of the Prime Minister’s positive test result came just two days after receiving his first dose of the virus vaccine.